🔼The name Mizpah in the Bible

 - A city named Mizpeh is mentioned among the cities that were assigned to the tribe of Judah (Joshua 15:38).
 This city was possibly associated with the previous land of Mizpeh, and it's possibly the Mizpah referred to by the prophet Hosea (Hosea 5:1).

 - Another city named Mizpeh was assigned to the tribe of Benjamin (Joshua 18:26).
 This city too may or may not be associated to the previously mentioned land of Mizpeh.
 And this may also be the Mizpah where the Israelites gathered to fight Benjamin because of the murder of a certain Levite's concubine (Judges 20:1), and where later Samuel judged (1 Samuel 7:6).
 After Israel had defeated the Philistines, Samuel erected a monolith between Mizpah and Shen and called it Ebenezer (1 Samuel 7:12).
 At Mizpah Samuel identified Saul as king of Israel (1 Samuel 10:17).
 Much later, king Asa of Judah fortified Mizpah of Benjamin (1 Kings 15:22) and later still the seat of governor Gedaliah was located there (2 Kings 25:23, Jeremiah 40:10).
-This town is called מצפת, Mizpath, in 1 Samuel 7:5-7 and Jeremiah 40:6-41:1.
+This town is called מצפת, Mizpath, in 1 Samuel 7:5-7 and Jeremiah 40:6 to 41:1.
 In 1 Samuel 7:6 and Jeremiah 41:1 the two forms appear in one statement (which is not unusual).

 - A place called מצפה־מואב or Mizpah-moab.
 This Moabite city is where David brought his parents when he was fleeing from king Saul (1 Samuel 22:3).

 🔼Etymology of the name Mizpah